Housing Lottery Applications Open for The Kelsey Civic Center, San Francisco

 The Kelsey Civic Center courtyard inner-view, rendering by WRNS

 For more information about how to apply, check out the project listing here on the San Francisco Housing Portal, DAHLIA.
 The Mayor’s Office of Housing and Community Development runs the portal.
-According to Kelsey, the lottery will be the first to factor in Home and Community-Based Services waivers, a State-led program to help individuals with disabilities living at home or in non-medical facilities.
+According to The Kelsey, the lottery will be the first to factor in Home and Community-Based Services waivers, a State-led program to help individuals with disabilities living at home or in non-medical facilities.
 The application period will close on October 16th at 5 PM.

 The Kelsey Civic Center, rendering by WRNS